Ronggui/RQDA/README.md

 devtools::install_github("Ronggui/RQDA")
 ```

-## Install for macOS from source package
+## Installation for macOS from source package

 1. Open a Terminal and run the following command to install xcode:
    ```